Programming-0101/TheBook/Teach/ReadMe.md

 If you're just starting out, you will find that I try to make some distinctions between "[theory](intro.md)" and "[practice](../Topic/)".
 Teaching with examples is great, as is having a lot of hands-on practice.
 But behind the pragmatics of learning a programming language is the mindset you take to programming and the art of software design.
 Here, I share my thoughts in both of these areas as they affect beginners.

 What follows in this section is a set of articles describing the foundations of OOP programming.
-But all of this is just "theory" without [good samples](../Topic/ReadMe.md).
-Keep reading to get the fundamentals, and feel free to jump right into [**The Code**](../Topic/intro.md) whenever you want for some hands-on samples.
+But all of this is just "theory" unless you have [good samples](../Topic/ReadMe.md).
+Keep reading to get the fundamentals, and feel free to jump right into [**The Code**](../Topic/intro.md) whenever you want to get playing with code.